 Here's a list of books and other publications I've worked on in recent years.
 I recently completed a manuscript for the Ronald Reagan Presidential Library slated for publication later this year.
-I also have a photography book about Burning Man under contract with a publication date set for 2014.
+I'm also busy at work on a photography book about Burning Man set for release in August 2014.

 On Collaboration is an essay collection exploring various challenges, benefits, methodologies and approaches to collaborative practice.
 It brings together several general essays on collaboration—including a contribution of mine titled "Building Collaborative Communities"—as well as a half-dozen case studies of collaborative projects carried out in the U.K. under the auspices of Tate.
 As I note in my piece, collaborative efforts tend to be loosely structured, highly adaptive, and inherently creative.
 As a form of joint decision-making and collective action, they represent one of the most promising ways that individuals, groups and organizations can work together to bring about change because, unlike mere cooperation, they are based on advancing collectively-defined goals.
 On Collaboration was edited by Marie Bak Mortensen and Judith Nesbitt and published by Tate, London.